-4 Religious upbringing of adopted child14
+4 Religious upbringing of adopted child

-The Minister shall in placing an infant for adoption have regard, so far as is practicable, to any wishes of an infant's parents and guardians as to the religious upbringing of the infant.
+The Minister shall in placing a child for adoption have regard, so far as is practicable, to any wishes of a child's parents and guardians as to the religious upbringing of the child.

-5 Duty to use approved adoption societies15
+5 Duty to use approved adoption societies

-The Minister shall, if he or she cannot place an infant for adoption in Jersey or in Guernsey, use an adoption society approved under the Adoption Act 1976 (c.36) of the United Kingdom.
+The Minister shall, if he or she cannot place a child for adoption in Jersey or in Guernsey, use an adoption society approved under the Adoption Act 1976 (c.36) of the United Kingdom.

-6 Restriction on arranging adoptions and placing of children16
+6 Restriction on arranging adoptions and placing of children

-- A person other than the Minister shall not make arrangements for the adoption of an infant, or place an infant for adoption, unless - the proposed adopter is a relative of the infant; or (a) - (b) the proposed adopter is acting in pursuance of an order of the Court.

-(2) A person who -

-- takes part in the management or control of a body of persons which exists wholly or partly for the purpose of making arrangements for the adoption of infants; - (b) contravenes paragraph (1); or - (c) receives an infant placed with the person in contravention of paragraph (1), shall be guilty of an offence and liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding level 3 on the standard scale or to both.
+- (1) A person other than the Minister shall not make arrangements for the adoption of a child, or place a child for adoption, unless - (a) the proposed adopter is a relative of the child; or - (b) the proposed adopter is acting in pursuance of an order of the Court. - (2) A person who - (a) takes part in the management or control of a body of persons which exists wholly or partly for the purpose of making arrangements for the adoption of children; - (b) contravenes paragraph (1); or - (c) receives a child placed with the person in contravention of paragraph (1), shall be guilty of an offence and liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding level 3 on the standard scale or to both.

-In any proceedings for an offence under paragraph (2)(a), proof of things (3) done or of words written, spoken or published (whether or not in the presence of any party to the proceedings) by any person taking part in the management or control of a body of persons, or in making arrangements for the adoption of infants on behalf of the body, shall be admissible as evidence of the purpose for which that body exists.
+(3) In any proceedings for an offence under paragraph (2)(a), proof of things done or of words written, spoken or published (whether or not in the presence of any party to the proceedings) by any person taking part in the management or control of a body of persons, or in making arrangements for the adoption of children on behalf of the body, shall be admissible as evidence of the purpose for which that body exists.

-7 Adoption Panel17
+7 Adoption Panel

-- (1) There is established an Adoption Panel (in this Law referred to as the "panel") - (a) to carry out such of the powers and duties of the Minister as may be determined pursuant to Article 8; and - (b) to recommend to the Minister where an allowance payable under Article 9 is appropriate. - (2) Subject to paragraph (3), the panel shall comprise the Minister or such officers in the employment of an administration of the States for which the Minister is assigned responsibility, and such members of the public, as the Minister shall from time to time think fit. - (3) Nothing in paragraph (2) shall be construed as a requirement that the Minister shall at all times be a member of the panel.
+- (1) There is established an Adoption Panel (in this Law referred to as the "panel") - (a) to carry out such of the powers and duties of the Minister as may be determined pursuant to Article 8; and

+- (b) to recommend to the Minister where an allowance payable under Article 9 is appropriate. - (2) Subject to paragraph (3), the panel shall comprise the Minister or such officers in the employment of an administration of the States for which the Minister is assigned responsibility, and such members of the public, as the Minister shall from time to time think fit. - (3) Nothing in paragraph (2) shall be construed as a requirement that the Minister shall at all times be a member of the panel.

-8 Delegation to the Panel18
+8 Delegation to the Panel